Mark-Tevin/RoadAccidentDataAnalysis/README.md

 Client want a Road accident Dashboard for year 2021 and 2022 to get insight of the following

--Primary KPI - Total Casualties and Total Accident values for Current Year and YoY growth
+1. Primary KPI - Total Casualties and Total Accident values for Current Year and YoY growth

--Primary KPI's - Total Casualties by accident severity for Current Year and YoY growth -Secondary KPI's - Total Casualties with respect to vehicle type for Current Year -Monthly trend showing comparison of casulaties for Current Year and Previous Year -Casualties by Road Type for Current Year
+2. Primary KPI's - Total Casualties by accident severity for Current Year and YoY growth
+3. Secondary KPI's - Total Casualties with respect to vehicle type for Current Year -Monthly trend showing comparison of casulaties for Current Year and Previous Year -Casualties by Road Type for Current Year
 -Current Year Casualties by Area/Location&by Day/Night